 Bio Coming Soon!

 My name is Shanon and I have been a registered veterinary technician (RVT) for close to 25 years, and I have been working in the veterinary profession for MORE than 25 years.
 My role as an RVT doesn't allow much chance to work with dog behaviour and training, so being at Skiplyn Kennels is contributing to my overall understanding of dogs.
-She has been a dog owner to 3 awesome dogs in the past and is currently the owner of the Havoc, the crazy Belgian Malinois.
-You'll often see the two of them working in various classes at Skiplyn Kennels - they both love obedience work!
+I have been a dog owner to 3 awesome dogs in the past and am currently the owner of the Havoc, the crazy Belgian Malinois.
+I joined the Skiplyn team in 2015 and you'll often see Havoc and I working in various classes at Skiplyn Kennels - we both love obedience work!

 Hi my name is Kim and I am a dogoholic.
 I started training with Tammy in 2006.
 You will often hear me say it took me 6 years to master intermediate obedience, so I know what it's like when you feel like you're going nowhere with your dog!
 My 3 labs enjoyed doggie school training in obedience and agility.
 In the spring of 2017 I gladly joined Tammy's team, I love to see all the dogs and handlers improve.
-I recently got a new Labrador puppy, Caesar, as well.
+I am currently the proud owner of Breeze, Brooke and Caesar (all Labradors) and recently got a new Labrador puppy, Cleo, as well.